fere-ai/fere-docs/docs/intro.md

 If you find an answer to be incorrect, please provide feedback by using the "Thumbs down" button at the end of the chat.

-### Who can view my conversations?

-As part of our commitment to safe and responsible AI, we regularly review conversations to improve our systems and ensure that the content complies with our policies and safety requirements.
-This ongoing review process helps us maintain high standards of accuracy, reliability, and user safety.

-By continuously refining our AI, we aim to provide you with the best possible experience, assisting you in making informed decisions in the ever-evolving cryptocurrency landscape.
-Your trust and safety are our top priorities, and we are dedicated to upholding these values in every interaction.

-### Will you use my conversations for training?

-When you use our services, we may use your content to train our models, enhancing the overall performance and accuracy of FereAI.
-However, we respect your privacy and offer you the option to opt out of this training process.
-You can do so through our privacy portal by clicking on “Do Not Train on My Content.”
-Alternatively, to turn off training for your ChatGPT conversations, follow the instructions in our Data Controls FAQ.

-Once you opt out, any new conversations will not be used to train our models.
-Your privacy and trust are of utmost importance to us, and we are committed to providing you with transparent and secure options to control your data.
-By opting out, you can continue to enjoy the benefits of FereAI with the assurance that your new conversations will remain private.

-### Can you delete my data?

-Yes, we understand the importance of your privacy and data security.
-To delete your data, please follow our [data deletion process](#).
-This process is designed to ensure that your personal information is securely and thoroughly removed from our systems.

-If you have any questions or need further assistance, our customer support team is always here to help.
-We value your trust and are committed to providing you with the highest level of privacy and security.

-### Can you delete specific prompts?

-Unfortunately, we are not able to delete specific prompts from your history.
-To ensure your privacy and security, we kindly ask that you refrain from sharing any sensitive information in your conversations.

-At FereAI, we prioritize your trust and safety.
-While we work to provide a seamless and beneficial experience, it is crucial to keep your personal information secure.
-If you have any concerns about your data, please refer to our privacy policies or contact our support team for further guidance.

 ### Can I see my history of threads?
 How can I save a conversation I’ve had?